Big History

 The Big History project was co-founded by Bill Gates and David Christian.
 This course was initially developed by Macquarie University and has been adapted and implemented by schools across NSW.

-In order to comply with the Curriculum planning and programming, assessing and reporting to parents K-12 Policy and associated policy standards, schools must use the course document to develop educational programs for students.
+Schools must use the Big History course document (DOCX 243.2 KB) to develop educational programs for this course to comply with the Curriculum planning and programming, assessing and reporting to parents K-12 Policy and associated policy standards.

 Scope and sequences are flexible documents and may vary according to local school contexts and student cohorts, provided they comply with the course documents.
+Download our 200-hour sample scope and sequence (DOCX 217.1 KB)

 Teaching resources